 Each properly executed proxy in the accompanying form received prior to the Annual Meeting will be voted with respect to all shares represented thereby and will be voted in accordance with the specifications, if any, made thereon.
 If no specification is made, the shares will be voted in accordance with the recommendation of the Board of Directors.
-In addition, the shares will be voted in the discretion of the proxies with respect to (1) any matter of which we did not have notice prior to February 11, 2022, (2) the election of a person as a director in substitution for a nominee named in this proxy statement who, at the time of the meeting, is unable, or for good cause is unwilling, to serve, (3) any stockholder proposal properly excluded from this proxy statement, and (4) matters incident to the conduct of the meeting, or any other matters as may properly come before the meeting.
+In addition, the shares will be voted in the discretion of the proxies with respect to (1) any matter of which we did not have notice prior to February 14, 2024, (2) the election of a person as a director in substitution for a nominee named in this proxy statement who, at the time of the meeting, is unable, or for good cause is unwilling, to serve, (3) any stockholder proposal properly excluded from this proxy statement, and (4) matters incident to the conduct of the meeting, or any other matters as may properly come before the meeting.
 A proxy may be revoked at any time prior to the voting thereof.

 If a stockholder is a participant in our Dividend Reinvestment Plan (sponsored by our transfer agent, Computershare) or the Albany International Corp.
 ProsperityPlus 401(k) Savings Plan, a properly executed proxy will also serve as voting instructions with respect to shares in the stockholder's accounts in such plans.
 In order for the plan trustee to vote 401(k) plan account shares, instructions must be received no later than 11:59 p.m.
-Eastern Time on May 17, 2022.
+Eastern Time on May 8, 2024.

-This proxy statement and the accompanying form of proxy are first being made available to our stockholders on or about April 6, 2022.
+This proxy statement and the accompanying form of proxy are first being made available to our stockholders on or about March 28, 2024.

-The only persons entitled to vote at the Annual Meeting (including any adjournment or adjournments) are holders of record at the close of business on March 21, 2022, of the Company's Class A and Class B Common Stock outstanding on such date.
-As of March 21, 2022, there were 31,720,301 shares of the Company's Class A Common Stock outstanding but NO shares of our Class B Common Stock outstanding.
+The only persons entitled to vote at the Annual Meeting (including any adjournment or adjournments) are holders of record at the close of business on March 15, 2024, of the Company's Class A Common Stock outstanding on such date.
+As of March 15, 2024, there were 31,236,374 shares of the Company's Class A Common Stock outstanding.
 Each share of Class A Common Stock is entitled to one vote.

 Any shareholder attending this year's virtual Annual Meeting will be considered "present" and "in person".
 Under our By Laws, a copy of which is available at the Corporate Governance section of our website (www.albint.com), the presence, in person or by proxy, of shares having a majority of the total number of votes entitled to be cast at the meeting is necessary to constitute a quorum.
 Under Delaware law, if a quorum is present, a plurality of the votes cast at the meeting by the shares present in person or by proxy and entitled to vote is required for the election of directors.
-A majority of the voting power of our Class A Common Stock and Class B Common Stock present in person or by proxy, voting together as a single class, is required for any other action.
+A majority of the voting power of our Class A Common Stock present in person or by proxy, voting together as a single class, is required for any other action.
 Shares present at the meeting in person or by proxy and entitled to vote that abstain or fail to vote on any matter will be counted as present and entitled to vote but such abstention or failure to vote will not be counted as an affirmative or negative vote and thus will have the same effect as a vote "Against" each of the matters scheduled to be voted on at the Annual Meeting (other than the election of directors).